c-delouvencourt/Beam-Invoice/README.md

 The alternative is to manually run each process in separate terminal windows.

-To view your app, go to `http://localhost:3000` in your browser.
+To view Beam app, go to `http://localhost:3000` in your browser.
 ___

 ### Run (Production)

-Wepack builds the bundle files on `postinstall` and sails is lifted the same way it's always lifted in production:
+Webpack builds the bundle files on `postinstall` and Beam is lifted the same way it's always lifted in production:

 ```shell
 sails lift --prod